 The department offers advanced work leading to the Master of Arts and Doctor of Philosophy degrees.
 Students admitted into the graduate program are admitted for the Ph.D. degree.
 A master’s degree may be taken as part of the program leading to the Ph.D. degree; however, a master’s degree is not an essential part of the doctoral program.

-In order to organize constellations of research interest, five paths of study have been identified, which consist of three Concentrations and two Programs.
-Concentrations include History, Meaning and Materiality; Ecology, and Evolution; and Social Formations and Processes.
-Programs are offered in Medical Anthropology and Archaeology.
-Students are expected to take at least three courses from within their chosen area of concentration or from a set of courses designated by the program in Medical Anthropology or the program in Archaeology.
+In order to organize constellations of research interest, the department curriculum is organized by Programs and Concentrations.
+Programs are offered in Archaeology, Human Biology, Ecology, and Evolution, and Sociocultural Anthropology and Ethnography.
+Concentrations include Health, Medicine, and Humanity; Global Engagement; Race, Difference, and Power; Heritage and Unwritten Histories; and Social Formations and Processes.
+Students are expected to take at least three courses from within their chosen area of concentration or from a set of courses designated by their program.

 Programs are distinguished from Concentrations by their institutional links to other faculty and administrative units on campus, and by their greater specificity for certain course requirements.
 Students interested in one or the other Program are advised to so declare when they enter the department if they have not yet done so.
 Students interested in choosing a Concentration may make this choice after beginning their graduate work.
 The choice of Concentration or Program must be made by the end of the student’s third semester.
 Whichever path the student chooses, the faculty expects all students to obtain broad training in anthropology.
 To this end, graduate students may take courses offered by other departments or institutions such as Duke University.
 Departmental policy is to help the student select courses that supplement and strengthen the specialization in anthropology.